tskit-dev/.github/repo_administration.md

 ]
 ```

+Ruff can be updated periodically, with any required new fixes or "ignores"
+included.

 ### Lock files

 A `uv.lock` file must be maintained and committed to the repository.
 Run
 `uv lock` after any change to dependencies.
 For Python+C repos the lock file
 lives alongside `pyproject.toml` in `python/`.

+Lock files should be updated periodically (say every 6 months) as part of routine maintenance.
+This provides the opportunity to detect and fix problems caused by upstream packages in
+a controlled fashion.

 ## CI workflows